Indiana Dunes National Park Crowd Forecast

 Set your date and priorities to estimate the crowd level for Indiana Dunes National Park, see the best time to arrive, and find quieter days nearby.
 This is a planning estimate, not live data.

-For Indiana Dunes National Park on Saturday, June 6, 2026, the estimated crowd level is 8/10 (high).
-June is historically peak season for Indiana Dunes National Park, so baseline demand is high before weekday and holiday effects.
+For Indiana Dunes National Park on Saturday, July 4, 2026, the estimated crowd level is 10/10 (very high).
+July is historically peak season for Indiana Dunes National Park, so baseline demand is high before weekday and holiday effects.

 Best time to go